About The Promise of Oregon

 Theodora Mautz, a senior at Portland Public Schools’ Lincoln High, accomplished the rare feat of achieving perfect scores on both the SAT and ACT college entrance tests.

-To chronicle the aspirations of Oregon’s young people and build support for our public schools, a team from the Oregon School Boards Association and Blue Chalk Media set out for schools around the state in spring 2014.
-We asked students to tell us why they represent “The Promise of Oregon.”
+To chronicle the aspirations of Oregon’s young people and build support for our public schools, a team from OSBA and Blue Chalk Media has visited schools around the state every year since 2014.
+We ask students to tell us why they represent “The Promise of Oregon.”

 The resulting videos and photos can be seen on these web pages.
 We are also asking students and parents to join us by creating their own images and words.